zqfang/zqfang.github.io/content/posts/Make Bioinfo Uncool Again/2020-04-28-Seurat2Scanpy.md

 comments: true
 ---

-IMPORTANT UPDDATE: 2023-02-21
+MuDataSeurat and sceasy are recommended

 ## MuDataSeurat

 **Recommended!!!**

-MuDataSeurat write h5ad file directly. easy install and simple use
+MuDataSeurat directly writes h5ad file without requiring Python runtime.
+All dependencies exist in R and can be easily installed and used.

 Refer to [MuDataSeurat](https://pmbio.github.io/MuDataSeurat/index.html)

 ### Install

-I have add some extra features.
-Please **Install my fork** which works for anndata >=0.8
+I have added some extra features.
+Please **Install my fork** which works for anndata >=0.8 and Seurat V5.
 ```R
 # in R console
 ## install myfork, which compatible with latest anndata